Last updated: Oct 27 2016

 Configuring the dashboard

-In Episerver CMS 6, you could define how to load the dashboard for a new user through configuration.
-From Episerver CMS 7, you can plug in your components directly through the component plug-in functionality.
+This topic describes how to configure the dashboard and gadget availability in Episerver.
+You can plug in your components directly through the component plug-in functionality.
 However, you cannot set up different dashboards for different roles.

 Disabling and securing gadgets